ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: temp_tc_type

     Specifies the type of thermocouple used to measure the temperature.
-The default value is NIDMM_VAL_TEMP_TC_J.
+The default value is :py:data:`~nidmm.ThermocoupleType.J`.

     The following table lists the characteristics of this property.